MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 ### Azure Information Protection is required for DKE

-DKE works with sensitivity labels and requires Azure Information Protection.
+DKE works with sensitivity labels and requires Azure Information Protection service for encryption.

-### Azure Information Protection Unified Labeling Client requirements for DKE
+### Azure Information Protection Unified Labeling Client and Office Apps for Desktop requirements for DKE

+If you choose to use the labeling client and Office Apps for Desktop combination, use the following information.

-Version 2.14.94.0 or later.
-Download and install the Unified Labeling client from the [Microsoft download center](https://www.microsoft.com/download/details.aspx?id=53018)
+- Unified Labeling Client version 2.14.94.0 or later.
+Download and install the Unified Labeling client from the [Microsoft download center](https://www.microsoft.com/download/details.aspx?id=53018).

-### Microsoft Office Apps for enterprise requirements for DKE with the AIP client
+- Microsoft Office Apps for enterprise requirements for DKE with the AIP labeling client version 2009 or later (Desktop versions of Word, Excel, PowerPoint and Outlook) on Windows.

-Version 2009 or later (Desktop versions of Word, Excel, PowerPoint and Outlook) on Windows.
-[Open a support case](/azure/information-protection/information-support#to-contact-microsoft-support) for Unified Labeling client versions with DKE label support in Outlook.
+- For Outlook Desktop, [open a support case](/azure/information-protection/information-support#to-contact-microsoft-support) for Unified Labeling client versions with DKE label support in Outlook.

-### DKE built-label requirements for DKE
+### DKE built-in labeling requirements for DKE

 For information about support in Word, Excel, and PowerPoint see the [capabilities tables](sensitivity-labels-versions.md) and the row **Double Key Encryption (DKE)**.